menu

 Occupations and Workforce

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Sun is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Sun is a village of managers, transportation and shipping workers, and sales and office workers.
-There are especially a lot of people living in Sun who work in management occupations (27.76%), office and administrative support (10.61%), and maintenance occupations (9.80%).
+Overall, Sun is a village of managers, sales and office workers, and service providers.
+There are especially a lot of people living in Sun who work in management occupations (33.19%), office and administrative support (10.92%), and sales jobs (7.98%).

 Setting & Lifestyle

-Sun’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Sun’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Sun is worth considering.